G-S-Baz/3D-MRI-viewer/README.md

 * the figure itself.
 * Check boxes allowing the user to choose whether to present the activity and\or the structure of the left and\or right side.
 * A slider controling the radius of the points in the scatter plot that represents fMRI activity.
-* A slider controling the opacity of the points (should be set to maximum when image is to be saved, otherwise colors would be off in a weird way).
+* A slider controling the opacity of the points (should be set to maximum when image is to be saved, otherwise the saved image colors would be off in a weird way).

 # Personal comments:
 This project took on a mission to achieve visualization of fMRI activation over multiple time points in a 3D manner.